Collingwood Stockade: Stockade

 One of four stockades in the Melbourne area at the time, Collingwood Stockade opened on 3 February 1853.
 Originally built to house 60 prisoners, it was only ever intended as a temporary structure and was constructed of wood, which made life somewhat easier for prisoners who wished to escape.
 The buildings initially comprised a main hall with three dormitories, although extra wings and bluestone buildings were added later, and by 1855 it could house 300 prisoners.

 The stockade was on 6 acre of grounds bordered by what are now Newry Street to the north, Princes Street to the south, Canning Street to the east and Rathdowne Street to the west.
 Prisoners could obtain remission of their sentences by working in the bluestone quarry in what is now Curtain Square, or by attending educational classes and Sunday school.

 Asylum

 Demand for land, public animosity toward the stockade and prison reform led to the stockade's closure.
 All prisoners were transferred to the new prison at Pentridge, and in August 1866 the stockade became an asylum, initially for mentally ill prisoners from other jails, and then as a public asylum with both short- and long-term wards.
 In 1868 Collingwood ceased to admit acute patients who had previously been retained in the gaols.
-The recently opened country asylums at Ararat and Beechworth had eased the pressure on Collingwood to accommodate those patients, thus Collingwood became an establishment for the accommodation of the mentally retarded.
+The recently opened country asylums at Ararat and Beechworth had eased the pressure on Collingwood to accommodate those patients, thus Collingwood became an establishment for the accommodation of the intellectually disabled.
 With the opening of the Kew Asylum in 1872, Collingwood ceased to function as an independent institution, and functioned merely as a ward of Kew.
 In June 1873 all patients were transferred from Collingwood to Kew, and the building passed to the Education Department.